processone/docs.ejabberd.im/content/admin/guide/configuration.md

 will only be available from and to members of the same virtual host where the group is created.

+It still allows the users to have / add their own contacts, as it does not replace the standard roster.
+Instead, the shared roster contacts are merged to the revelant users at retrieval time.
+The standard user rosters thus stay unmodified.

+Special values like @all@ and @online@ will help populating the shared roster dynamically.
+It means that the actual list of members in those shared rosters is generated dynamically at retrieval time.

 Options:

 `db_type: mnesia|odbc|riak`